Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 cd rnaseq_wrksp/

 # download the file using secure copy (scp)
-##### modify this for your discovery ID, AND the directory your in
+##### modify this for your discovery ID.
+This points to a common directory of the aligned files, for viewing purposes.
+You may specify the directory with your own alignments if you wish.
-scp d41294d@discovery7.dartmouth.edu:/dartfs-hpc/scratch/omw/results/alignment/SRR1039508.Aligned.sorted.out.bam* .
+scp d41294d@discovery7.dartmouth.edu:/dartfs-hpc/scratch/rnaseq1/data/bam/*.chr20.bam* .
 ##### you will be promoted for your password for discovery

 # you may also need to modify the permissions